robinzimmer1989/jam-cms/README.md

 Replace the URL with your actual WordPress URL.
 You can retrieve the API key by going to the jamCMS settings page in WordPress (/wp-admin/options-general.php?page=jam-cms).

 If everything is set up you can run `yarn && gatsby develop`.
 When you navigate to '/jam-cms' you can login with your WordPress credentials.

+Things to know:

+- The editor sidebar is part of the actual page template (wrapper around it).
+That means the CSS media queries aren't accurate anymore.
+To solve this issue you can listen to the jamCMS prop, passed into the template file, and check if the sidebar is open or not and tweak your media queries accordingly.
+This is especially necessary when dealing with `position: fixed;` content elements.

 ## Templates